Emmett Hanger

 Emmett Wilson Hanger Jr. (born August 2, 1948, in Staunton, Virginia) is an American politician of the Republican Party.
 He was a member of the Virginia House of Delegates from 1983 to 1991, when he was unseated by Creigh Deeds.
-Since 1996 he has been a member of the Senate of Virginia, representing the 24th district.
-This district, located in the central Shenandoah Valley and nearby sections of the Blue Ridge Mountains, includes the independent cities of Staunton, and Waynesboro, as well as Augusta County, Greene County, Madison County, and parts of Rockingham County and Culpeper County.
+He then served as member of the Senate of Virginia, representing the 24th district from 1996 to 2024.
+This district, located in the central Shenandoah Valley and nearby sections of the Blue Ridge Mountains, included the independent cities of Staunton, and Waynesboro, as well as Augusta County, Greene County, Madison County, and parts of Rockingham County and Culpeper County.

 Early life and career

 Hanger was a former National Guard Commander and served as a Captain in the United States Army.

 Political career

 Virginia House of Delegates

 Hanger served in the Virginia House of Delegates from 1983 to 1992.

 Virginia State Senate

 Hanger was already elected to the State Senate for the first time in 1996.
 In the Senate, he is a member of the following committees: Agriculture, Conservation and Natural Resources; Finance; Local Government; and Rehabilitation and Social Services.

 In 2018, Hanger was rated the 10th most productive state legislator in the United States by FiscalNote, a data analytics firm based out of Washington, DC.
 FiscalNote's methodology is based on the quantity of bills sponsored, how far each sponsored bills progresses through the legislative process, and how substantive the bill is.